ohle/Swingspector/README.md

 ![Demo](https://raw.githubusercontent.com/ohle/idea-swag/main/screenshots/Demo.gif)

-`idea-swag` adds a new type of run configuration ("SWAG Swing Application") to IDEA.
+`Swingspector` adds a new type of run configuration ("SWAG Swing Application") to IDEA.
 It is mostly identical to the standard Java Application run configuration, but will instrument the application for use with the plugin.

-Create a new run configuration of type "SWAG Swing Application" for your application, then run your application through it. `idea-swag` can now open a tool window with information about swing components of the running application.
+Create a new run configuration of type "SWAG Swing Application" for your application, then run your application through it. `Swingspector` can now open a tool window with information about swing components of the running application.

 ### Navigation